microstream-one/bookstore-demo/README.md

 ## Description

 The MicroStream BookStore Demo is a fully fledged sample application.
-It shows how to design an application with MicroStream from ground up.
+It shows how to design an application with MicroStream from the ground up.

-A company which operates book stores around the world is modeled.
+A company which operates book stores around the world is modelled.
 From the data root on there are four main domains:

 - [Books](./src/main/java/one/microstream/demo/bookstore/data/Books.java): range of all books sold by the company